Accomplish More By Being Proactive!

 - Turn big projects into small to-do items.
 For instance, instead of writing find a new job, break it down into steps like updating my resume, create a LinkedIn profile, research new companies or write a letter of resignation.

-Be Proactive to What God Calls You to do!
+Be Proactive To What God Calls You To Do!

-Learn How To Actually Be Proactive?
+Learn How To Be Proactive?

-A: Ask God to help you to determine what you think you can do within the next 48 hours.
+1. Ask God to help you to determine what you think you can do within the next 48 hours.
 If you need to, take some time off of work or ask someone to watch your kids.
 Perform as many of these small how to take action steps as you can within the next 48 hours.
 Here are some examples:

 - To make yourself more healthy: Throw out the junk food in your kitchen, join a gym (or find a regular walking partner), talk to people who will support you, get new exercise shoes

 - If you have been thinking about moving for quite a while, and you have many good reasons to believe that it is necessary to go to a new place?
 Find a new location, make plans to get out (or intends to sell the old one), start throwing away unnecessary possessions, call your friends to tell them the news.